Botomir/Botomir/README.md

 - To add a new command you add the command to `lib/commands/botCommands.js` and a corresponding module.

 #### Reactions
-- To add roles for specific emojis you can specify them in the `config.json` file.
 - You can add functionality for reactions to specified messages under `lib/reactions/botReactions.js` and a corresponding module.

 #### Backup Messages